Retrieval-augmented Decoding for Improving Truthfulness in Open-ended Generation: Related Work

 \section{Related Work}

-\textbf{Hallucination Mitigation.} Hallucinations in large language models (LLMs) undermine factual accuracy in open-ended generation \citep{ji2023survey}.
+\paragraph{Hallucination Mitigation.} Hallucinations in large language models (LLMs) undermine factual accuracy in open-ended generation \citep{ji2023survey}.
 Fine-tuning methods, such as reinforcement learning with human feedback (RLHF) \citep{ouyang2022training} or supervised fine-tuning \citep{wei2021finetuned}, improve factuality but require large annotated datasets and often overfit to specific domains.
 In-context Learning (ICL) \citep{brown2020language} uses few-shot examples to enhance factual accuracy in large language models.
 To improve prompt design, $k$NN-ICL \citep{liu2021makes} selects the top-$k$ nearest question–answer pairs relevant to the current problem, aiming to boost performance.
 However, both methods remain sensitive to prompt design and struggle with diverse domains.
+An earlier retrieval-augmented approach, $k$NN-LM \citep{khandelwalgeneralization}, interpolates pre-trained LM predictions with a non-parametric $k$-nearest neighbors distribution over a datastore built from millions of reference instances.
+While effective for rare patterns and factual knowledge, it requires vast corpora to construct the datastore, and stores only token IDs, discarding richer logit information that could better support factual calibration.
+Recent adaptive retrieval methods mitigate these issues more efficiently.
+For instance, Rowen~\citep{ding2025rowen} triggers retrieval only on detected uncertainty via cross-lingual perturbation, reducing hallucination with far fewer retrieval calls.
+Similarly, adaptive RAG variants~\citep{oche2025systematic} use lightweight confidence-based routers to skip retrieval on simple queries, cutting latency and errors without quality loss.
 Self-consistency \citep{wang2022self} generates multiple outputs to select the most consistent, incurring high computational costs.
-Other recent strategies include multi-agent debating \citep{du2023improving, liang2023encouraging}, and intervention using human labels during inference \citep{li2023inference}, but these approaches often require multiple generation passes or external supervision.
+Other recent strategies include multi-agent debating \citep{choi2025debate, du2023improving, liang2023encouraging}, and intervention using human labels during inference \citep{li2023inference}, but these approaches often require multiple generation passes or external supervision.
+More recent efforts explore scaling test-time compute via sampling-based search coupled with direct self-verification \citep{zhao2025sample}, showing that generating a large pool of candidate responses and verifying them can substantially reduce reasoning errors and hallucinations.
 While such methods advance factuality, they typically demand extensive resources or lack generality.
 In contrast, our lightweight decoding-time method constructs a compact grounding space from only 10 annotated samples and achieves competitive factuality in a single pass, offering a scalable, data-efficient alternative.